instructure/instructure-ui/packages/ui-date-time-input/src/DateTimeInput/README.md

 render(<Example />)
 ```

-#### A required DateInput with `stacked` layout that warns if the value in the past that allows the user to enter any time value:
+#### A required DateInput with `stacked` layout that warns if the value in the past:

+This sample code also allows the user to enter an arbitrary time value by setting `allowNonStepInput` to `true`.

 ```js
 ---